Secret sharing: Trivial secret sharing

+Note: n is the total number of 'players', among whom the shares are distributed, and t is the minimum number of players required to reveal the secret.

 t = 1

 t = 1 secret sharing is trivial.
 The secret can simply be distributed to all n participants.

 t = n

 There are several (t, n) secret-sharing schemes for t = n, when all shares are necessary to recover the secret: